October 19, 2023

 • Complimentary subscription to Produced By magazine

-• Being part of a valuable network of working professionals in film, television and new media
+• Being part of a valuable network of working professionals in film, television, and new media

-Outside of employment opportunities, Producers Guild benefits also include access to health insurance options, including employer-paid medical and dental coverage through the Motion Picture and Television Industry Plan for those who are eligible.
+Outside of employment opportunities, Producers Guild benefits also include access to health insurance options, including employer-paid medical and dental coverage through the Motion Picture and Television Industry Plan those who are eligible.

 Producers Guild membership provides general benefits as well, including: